101 Affiliate Marketing Stats [Infographic] – Updated in 2023

 How Do I Become an Affiliate?

 Becoming an affiliate marketer is extremely easy – just sign up for any AM network you like.
 It helps to have either a website or a social media account where you can promote the product you wish and share the necessary links.
 You can get started with something as simple as a low-end website builder.
 Even YouTube or Twitch channels can do.

 Anyone can become an affiliate.
 The real question is how to become a successful affiliate.
 More on that below.

 How Do I Become a Successful Affiliate Marketer?

 The answer to this one is not that straightforward for a number of reasons.
 Most importantly, the internet is brimming with content vying for attention.
 Getting noticed, regardless of what you do, is not easy.

-Go through 10 guides on how to succeed as an affiliate and you’ll receive at least as many tips.
-Some general guidelines include:
+Go through 10 guides on how to succeed as an affiliate, and you’ll receive at least as many tips.
+Some general guidelines include the following:

 - Choose a product niche you are familiar with or passionate about

 - Choose a medium that you like, be that a blog, video channel, or social network

 - Strive to provide quality content, not mindless promotions